PieRatCat/PieRatCat/README.md

 My name is Amanda.
 I am a data science student at EC Utbildning in Helsingborg, Sweden.

+The current course is SQL.

-The current course is Python and statistical data analysis.
+The previous course was Python and statistical data analysis.

 <!--